ShadowNode/shadownode.github.io/content/home/guides/chunkloaders.md

 {{% /notice %}}

-Once you place the correct block in the chunk you wish to load (or radius load) you need to right click it with a Blaze Rod.
+Once you place the correct block in the chunk you wish to load (or radius load) you need to right-click it with a Blaze Rod.
 If you have enough free chunk loaders you can create a radius chunk loader by right clicking the chunk loader block again.
 Please note that you can only assign a radius up to the maximum amount of chunk loaders you have and not larger than a radius of 4 per chunk loader.
 Once you are happy with your chunk loader set up shift-right click it to activate the loader.
 ![Placing a chunk loader](/assets/images/ificlt/ificlt_alwaysonline_prompt.png)
 ![Radius](/assets/images/ificlt/ificlt_radius_prompt.png)
 ![Enabled](/assets/images/ificlt/ificlt_enabled.png)